ServiceNow/AU-Harness/CONTRIBUTING.md

 # Contributing

-Thank you for considering contributing to HEAR-Kit!
+Thank you for considering contributing to LALM-Eval!
 We welcome contributions of all kinds — new metrics, dataset and task integrations, bug fixes, documentation improvements, and more.

 Please follow the guidelines below to keep the project consistent and easy to maintain.